TELL CANADA TO STOP TOXIC TAILINGS POLLUTION NOW!

 - Creating a reclamation plan that’s approved by impacted Indigenous Nations.

 The Athabasca River and downstream communities can’t wait any longer.
-Let the federal and Alberta governments know you want to see action that puts a stop to toxic tailings waste.
+Let federal party leaders know you want to see action that puts a stop to toxic tailings waste.